Stochastic Compositional Gradient Descent under Compositional Constraints: Introduction

 Constrained optimization problems such as \eqref{mainProb} can be solved using primal, dual, and primal-dual algorithms.
 Primal-only methods have been widely applied to problems without functional constraints, i.e., those with simple set constraints of the form $\x \in \cX$ where $\cX$ is easy to project onto.
 The set-constrained version of \eqref{mainProb} was first considered in \cite{wang2017stochastic}, where a quasi-gradient approach referred to as stochastic compositional gradient descent (SCGD) was proposed.
 The SCGD algorithm entails running two parallel iterations: one for performing quasi-gradient steps for estimating the optimal solution $\x^\star$ and another for tracking the quantity $\E{\g\br{\x^\star;\xi}}$ using samples $\{\g(\x_t,\xi_t)\}$.
 However, the presence of functional stochastic constraints in \eqref{mainProb} complicates the problem rendering vanilla SCGD inapplicable.
-Authors in \cite{thomdapu2019optimal} proposed reformulating the constrained problem in \eqref{mainProb} as an unconstrained problem, that can be solved using SCGD, by adding appropriately scaled penalty functions to the objective.
+Authors in \cite{thomdapu2019optimal, thomdapu2021QoS} proposed reformulating the constrained problem in \eqref{mainProb} as an unconstrained problem, that can be solved using SCGD, by adding appropriately scaled penalty functions to the objective.
 Although the resulting constrained SCGD (CSCGD) algorithm is provably convergent, its overall convergence rate is worse than that of SCGD owing to the additional error incurred from minimizing the penalized objective instead of the actual objective.

-Stochastic dual descent has earlier been proposed to solve constrained stochastic problems that adhere to a specific form \cite{wang2011resource,ribeiro2010ergodic}.
+Stochastic dual descent has earlier been proposed to solve constrained stochastic problems that adhere to a specific form \cite{wang2010stochastic,ribeiro2010ergodic,wang2011resource}.
+Stationarity assumption of a random variable has been relaxed in \cite{thomdapu2021dynamic} where, the stochastic dual descent algorithm is applied to a content placement problem.
 However, these methods necessitate evaluating the stochastic subgradient of the dual function in closed form, which may not generally be viable.
 Overall, the aforementioned limitations of both primal and dual approaches appear to be fundamental in nature and motivate us to look beyond these two classes of algorithms.

 Primal-dual or saddle point approaches have been applied to solve stochastic optimization problems with functional stochastic constraints in \cite{nedic2009subgradient, koppel2015saddle, bedi2017beyond,yu2017online,bedi2019asynchronous,madavan2019subgradient,akhtar2020conservative}.
 However, the existing variants of primal-dual methods do not handle non-linear functions of expectations either in the objective or constraint functions.
 The goal of this paper is to develop a primal-dual algorithm capable of solving the general problem in \eqref{mainProb}.
 Of particular interest is the Arrow-Hurwicz saddle point algorithm that makes use of an augmented Lagrangian and has been successfully applied to constrained stochastic problems in \cite{bedi2019asynchronous, akhtar2020conservative}.